mum4k/termdash/README.md

 As stated above the primary goal of this project is to develop readable, well designed code, the functionality and efficiency comes second.
 With that please expect rather more detailed code review.
-Please read the projects [design guidelines](doc/design_guidelines.md) before contributing.
+Please read the [design guidelines](doc/design_guidelines.md) before contributing.

 # Project status